OurLegacy

 1970s

-The journey began with the establishment of the first sleeper manufacturing unit, laying the foundation for what would become one of India's largest railway infrastructure companies.
+Established the first sleeper manufacturing unit, laying the foundation for one of India's largest railway infrastructure companies.

 1980s

-Early adoption by Indian Railways marked this decade, as the company expanded its reach into new railway zones, building trust and scale in the sector.
+Early adoption by Indian Railways expanded reach into new zones, building trust and scale across the sector.

 1990s